Atharva-Peshkar/VR_Project_Asg-4/README.md

 2. **Stepping on a Trap**: In this variation, users trigger the explosion by stepping on a designated trap tile, introducing an indirect mechanism and an element of anticipation.

-3. **Grabbing and Throwing the Object**: Users pick up the object and throw it, causing it to explode upon impact with a wall, adding a physical, hands-on interaction.
+3. **Grabbing and Throwing the Object**: Users grab the object and throw it, causing it to explode upon impact with a wall, adding a physical, hands-on interaction.

 Each variation builds on the same core interaction but offers unique methods of engagement:
 - **Direct**: Shooting